Attention#

 \[ c_{12} = a_{11}b_{12} + a_{12}b_{22} + a_{13}b_{32} \]

-With this vector and matrix notation you will be able to follow the mathematical formulation for attention.
+With this vector and matrix notation, you will be able to follow the mathematical formulation of attention, where similarities between queries and keys are calculated through dot products and combined through matrix operations.

 Attention Workflow Mathematical Formulation#